cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

 This operation validates a BBS proof that also includes a pseudonym.
 Validating the proof, other than the correctness and integrity of the revealed messages, the header and the presentation header values, also guarantees that the supplied pseudonym was correctly calculated, i.e., that it was produced using the Verifier's identifier and the signed (but undisclosed) Prover's identifier, following the `CalculatePseudonym` operation defined in (#calculate-pseudonym).

-The operation uses the `ProofVerifyInit` operation defined in TBD and the `ProofWithPseudonymChallengeCalculate` defined in (#challenge-calculation).
+The operation uses the `ProofVerifyInit` operation defined in [@!I-D.irtf-cfrg-bbs-signatures] and the `ProofWithPseudonymChallengeCalculate` defined in (#challenge-calculation).

 ```
 result = CoreProofVerifyWithPseudonym(PK,